kissofjudase23/Doc-DSA/coding_interview.md

                 while q:
                     node = q.popleft()
                     if not node:
-                        # insert None to list
+                        # insert None to list can help to deserialize the tree
                         bfs.append(None)
                         continue